-IndexTool.exe is a freely available Axiell command-line tool especially for quickly creating full text indexes and it does it substantially faster than Designer can, after you've set the Enable full text index option for all .inf's in your data folder and saved that setting.
+IndexTool.exe (which replaces the now deprecated IndexCheck tool) is a freely available Axiell command-line tool especially for quickly creating full text indexes and it does it substantially faster than Designer can, after you've set the Enable full text index option for all .inf's in your data folder and saved that setting.
 From the version of July 2023 (for Collections 1.17) it is able to create normal indexes too (for databases that haven't been Full Text-enabled), also faster than Designer can.
+(So new tables will be created if they don't exist yet.)
 Full text and non-full text indexes for metadata tables are supported from IndexTool version 7.13.1.6699 (and in Designer too).
 However, indexed links are not supported by the tool yet, so you should use Designer if this type of index appears in your application (too).

 For safety, create a backup of your database first.
 Then run the tool from a command-line window and specify any of the following options as its arguments (include the dashes).